Vadim2090/Grants-Program/my_project_name.md

    3. https://link.springer.com/chapter/10.1007/978-981-19-1018-0_42

 During this project we are going to get 3 main results:
-- create module to find power users. interacted with given smart contract.
+- create module to find power users, interacted with given smart contract.
 - create module to calculate users similarity measure and find potential power users
 - create module to find smart-contract which potential power users interact with